nboldhq/docs/src/collaboration-templates/what-happens-if-a-template-is-updated.md

 ---
 status: published
-tags: []
+tags:
+- Collaboration Template
 author: Kristina Konstantynova
 position: 20

 ---
-# What happens if a template is updated?
+# What happens if a collaboration template is updated?

 We always have this question:

-> what if I change the Microsoft Teams Template, will it change all the Teams already created with this Template?.
+> what if I change the Collaboration Template, will it change all the Teams already created with this Template?.

 When you [build a Collaboration Template with nBold](/collaboration-templates/create-a-new-collaboration-template) there are two main parts: the original team that will be replicated and the associated governance policies.
 When a change is made to one of these two pieces, here is what won't affect or will affect the formerly created teams linked to the Template: